Six more new trains to be run in first 100 days of govt: minister

 LAHORE: Railways Minister Sheikh Rashid Ahmad has said the upgrade of railway network is the real spirit of China Pakistan Economic Corridor (CPEC) while the previous government prioritised road network under the CPEC.

-Addressing a press conference at the Railways Headquarters here on Saturday, Sheikh Rasheed said railway is the backbone of the country’s economy.
+Addressing a press conference at Railways Headquarters here on Saturday, Sheikh Rasheed said railway was the backbone of the country’s economy.
 He promised to make Pakistan Railways a profitable institution with annual profit of Rs 10 billion.

-The federal minister said China is a time-tested friend of Pakistan.
-He has great hopes from China for railway upgrade under the CPEC.
-Shaikh Rashid also asked the administration of the Pakistan Stock Exchange (PSX) and others to vacate Pakistan Railways’ land.
-He also said the trains would only run on the tracks where freight and passengers were available.
-He said so far six new trains were started and added six more new trains would be started within the first 100 days of the incumbent government.
+The federal minister said China was a time-tested friend of Pakistan.
+He had great hopes from China for railway upgrade under the CPEC.

+Shikh Rashid also asked the administration of Pakistan Stock Exchange (PSX) and others to vacate Pakistan Railways’ land.

-He asked the retired employees of the department still serving on different posts to go home voluntarily and leave the slots for the youth till November 10, 2018.
+He asked the retired employees of the department still serving on different posts to go home voluntarily for the youth till November 10, 2018.

-To a question about Gwadar as a the new division of Pakistan Railways, he said railways has bought several acres of land in Balochistan and could talk to the chief minister of Balochistan for more free-of-cost land under the government-to-government agreement.
+To a question about Gwadar as a new division of Pakistan Railways, he said railways had bought several acres of land in Balochistan and could talk to the chief minister of Balochistan for more free-of-cost land.

 LAHORE: Railways Minister Sheikh Rashid Ahmad has said the upgrade of railway network is the real spirit of China Pakistan Economic Corridor (CPEC) while the previous government prioritised road network under the CPEC.

-Addressing a press conference at the Railways Headquarters here on Saturday, Sheikh Rasheed said railway is the backbone of the country’s economy.
+Addressing a press conference at Railways Headquarters here on Saturday, Sheikh Rasheed said railway was the backbone of the country’s economy.
 He promised to make Pakistan Railways a profitable institution with annual profit of Rs 10 billion.

-The federal minister said China is a time-tested friend of Pakistan.
-He has great hopes from China for railway upgrade under the CPEC.
-Shaikh Rashid also asked the administration of the Pakistan Stock Exchange (PSX) and others to vacate Pakistan Railways’ land.
-He also said the trains would only run on the tracks where freight and passengers were available.
-He said so far six new trains were started and added six more new trains would be started within the first 100 days of the incumbent government.
+The federal minister said China was a time-tested friend of Pakistan.
+He had great hopes from China for railway upgrade under the CPEC.

+Shikh Rashid also asked the administration of Pakistan Stock Exchange (PSX) and others to vacate Pakistan Railways’ land.

-He asked the retired employees of the department still serving on different posts to go home voluntarily and leave the slots for the youth till November 10, 2018.
+He asked the retired employees of the department still serving on different posts to go home voluntarily for the youth till November 10, 2018.

-To a question about Gwadar as a the new division of Pakistan Railways, he said railways has bought several acres of land in Balochistan and could talk to the chief minister of Balochistan for more free-of-cost land under the government-to-government agreement.
+To a question about Gwadar as a new division of Pakistan Railways, he said railways had bought several acres of land in Balochistan and could talk to the chief minister of Balochistan for more free-of-cost land.

 Comments